shipt/plinko/README.md

 * Simple support for states and triggers
 * Entry/Exit events for states
 * Side Effect support for supporting uniform functionality when modifying state
+* Error events used to properly respond to errors raised during a state transition

 Some useful extensions are also provided: